uncomplicate/neanderthal/articles/getting_started.md

 ## Usage

-First `use` or `require` `uncomplicate.neanderthal.core` and `uncomplicate.neanderthal.native` in your namespace, and you'll be able to call appropriate functions from the Neanderthal library.
+First `use` or `require` `uncomplicate.neanderthal.core` and `uncomplicate.neanderthal.native` in your namespace.
+You'll then be able to call appropriate functions from the Neanderthal library.

 ```clojure
 (ns example
   (:use [uncomplicate.neanderthal core native]))
 ```

-Now you can create neanderthal vectors and matrices, and do computations with them.
+Now you can create Neanderthal vectors and matrices and do computations with them.

 Here is how we create two double-precision vectors and compute their dot product: